DavidODonovan/react-dims/README.md

 </p>

 <p>
-When the element/browser window is resized, the hook fires again, making your element continuously aware of what it's own dimensions are.
+When the element is resized, the hook fires again, making your element immediately aware of what it's new dimensions are.
 </p>

 <p>